-Rated Area Exceeds Expectations Meets Expectations (2 points) Below Expectations (1 point) Points Awarded Clarity and Effectiveness of Speaking The presenter spoke clearly, was audible to the entire audience, made frequent eye- contact and only occasionally looked at notes.
-The presenter spoke clearly, but was barely audible to some of the audience and/or frequently looked at notes.
-The presenter did not speak clearly, was inaudible to most of the audience and/or read extensively from notes.
-(3 points) (2 points) (1 point) Choice of Topic & Supporting Research The topic chosen by the student was directly related to the student's career pathway and interests and/or expanded on their career interest by adding a secondary career interest supported by research.
-(12 points) The topic chosen by the student relates to the student's pathway or a career interest but has minimal development through research and/or does not express the student's individual career interest.
-(8 points) The topic chosen by the student does not relate directly to the students career pathway and/or the topic is general in nature showing no development with research or direct purpose beyond basic information.
-(4 points) Presentation Timeframe (12 points) (8 points) The presentation fell within the 10-12 minute time requirement.
-(This does not include the Q&A period.)
-Videos shown as part of presentation do not exceed 3 minutes in length (total).
-(Award 6 Points) Presenters will receive a signal to stop at the 12-minute mark.
-Times provided to judges will NOT include the Q & A period.
-(10 to 12 minute/30 second presentations are acceptable) The presentation continues for more than 30 seconds after being given the stop signal at 12 minutes.
-OR The presentation was less than 10 minutes in length OR included a video(s) exceeding 3 minutes.
-(Award 2 points) Questioning The presenter allowed the audience to ask questions and responded knowledgeably.
-(6 points) The presenter allowed the audience to ask questions but did not respond effectively to some questions.
-(4 points) The presenter did not allow the audience to ask questions or failed to respond to the questions.
-(2 points) Overall Presentation The overall impression of the presentation was exceptional being well planned, professionally delivered, and demonstrating that the student is college.
-(3 points) The overall presentation demonstrated preparation on the part of the student using adequate knowledge and presentation skills.
-(2 points) The overall presentation demonstrated minimal presentation skills and/or limited preparation or effort by the student.
-(1 point)
+Rated Area Exceeds Meets Expectations Below Points Expectations Expectations Awarded Clarity and The presenter spoke The presenter spoke The presenter did not Effectiveness of clearly, was audible to clearly, but was speak clearly, was Speaking the entire audience, barely audible to inaudible to most of made frequent eye- some of the audience the audience and/or contact and only and/or frequently read extensively occasionally looked at looked at notes. from notes. notes.
+(3 points) (2 points) (1 point) Choice of Topic & The topic chosen by The topic chosen by The topic chosen by Supporting Research the student was the student relates to the student does not 2 directly related to the the student's pathway relate directly to the student's career or a career interest students career pathway and interests but has minimal pathway and/or the and/or expanded on development through topic is general in their career interest by research and/or does nature showing no adding a secondary not express the development with career interest student's individual research or direct career interest. purpose beyond supported by basic information. research.
+(12 points) (8 points) (4 points) Presentation The presentation fell w The presentation Timeframe time requirement.
+(Thi continues for more Q&A pe than 30 seconds Videos shown as part of after being given the exceed 3 minutes in length (total). stop signal at 12 (Award 6 5 Points) minutes.
+Presenters will receive a signal to stop at the OR 12-minute mark.
+Times provided to judges will The presentation was NOT include the less than 10 minutes (10 to 12 minu in length OR included presentations a a video(s) exceeding p: 000.0000 0 3 minutes.
+(Award 2 points) (//// = pointe/ Questioning The presenter allowed The presenter allowed The presenter did not the audience to ask the audience to ask allow the audience to questions and questions but did not ask questions or responded respond effectively to failed to respond to knowledgeably. some questions. the questions.
+(6 points) (4 points) (2 points) Overall Presentation The overall impression The overall The overall of the presentation presentation presentation was exceptional being demonstrated demonstrated well planned, preparation on the minimal presentation professionally part of the student skills and/or limited delivered, and preparation or effort using adequate demonstrating that knowledge and by the student. the student is college. presentation skills.
+(1 - 1) (3 points) (2 points) (1 point)